Bynder/bynder-java-sdk/README.md

 ## Current status

-At the moment this SDK provides a default library with the following methods:
+At the moment the SDK provides a default library with the following methods:

 #### Bynder Service